 Glasshouse whitefly is a common sap-feeding insect, mainly of house-plants and greenhouse plants.
-They excrete a sticky substance (honeydew) on foliage, which allows the growth of sooty moulds.
+They excrete a sticky substance (honeydew), which allows the growth of sooty moulds.

 Scientific name: Trialeurodes vaporariorum

 Plants affected: Many house-plants and greenhouse plants

 Main symptoms: Sticky honeydew on foliage, black sooty moulds, small white-winged insects